Vision and Mission

 Research by the UN Sustainable Development Solutions Network highlighted the funding gap for the world to meet the Sustainable Development Goals and the resources that a 1% wealth tax could raise to help enable this.

-Millionaires for Humanity aims to help address this funding gap with all stakeholders, such as the UN, governments, finance think tanks, and grassroots organizations.
+Millionaires for Humanity aims to help address this funding gap in partnership with all stakeholders, such as the UN, governments, finance think tanks, and grassroots organisations.

 Why?